Abu Road railway station

 Abu Road railway station (station code: ABR) is a railway station located in Abu Road in the Indian state of Rajasthan.
-It serves Abu Road and is a gateway to the popular hill station at Mount Abu.
+It serves the town of Abu Road and is a gateway to the popular hill station at Mount Abu.

 The railway station

 Abu Road railway station is at an elevation of 262.430 m and is assigned the code ABR.

 History

 Rajputana State Railway opened the Delhi–Bandikui -wide metre-gauge line in 1874, extending it to Ajmer in 1875 and to Ahmedabad in 1881.
 The Delhi–Ajmer metre-gauge line was converted to broad gauge in 1994.
 The Ahmedabad–Ajmer sector was fully converted to broad gauge in 1997, while parts of it were converted earlier.